Impossible Foods Hits Back At Plant-Based Meat Misinformation with Online ‘Health Hub’

 These events led fellow Californian company Beyond Meat, one of Impossible Foods’s chief rivals, to lean all into health – it revamped its products and recipes to be more nutritionally sound, shook up the packaging to put health attributes front and centre, and backed it with a marketing campaign and cookbook.
 It now poses itself as a “health company”.

 Impossible Foods, for its own part, refreshed its brand identity and product packaging earlier this year too, bringing taste and health descriptors to the fore.
-These efforts underscore the shifting needs of the American consumer: the flavour and nutrition of food, alongside price, are now the biggest drivers of consumption.
+These efforts underscore the shifting needs of the American consumer: the flavour and nutrition of food, alongside price, are now the biggest motivators of consumption.

 The number of Americans who think plant-based meat is better for their health is the same as those who don’t, and for six in 10 people, health is the biggest motivator for them to eat more vegan meat.